Non-intuitive, static ecommerce marketplace led to low order rates and decreasing sales

 With 80 years of experience creating high-quality products that support early-childhood development, HABA FAMILYGROUP is no stranger to change — the company has expanded its headquarters, grown its team and introduced new brands.
 The company wanted to apply this organization-wide agility and scalability to JAKO-O’s ecommerce site which “had been losing sales for several years,” according to Henrik Fischer, head of customer experience at HABA FAMILYGROUP.

 “The most customer-friendly environment is mobile — which we were struggling to participate in.
-We had to change something to set up our architecture and shop for the future,” said Henrik.
-HABA FAMILYGROUP’s goals didn’t stop there though — the company also wanted to increase conversion rates, average order value, repurchase rates and customer satisfaction while decreasing bounce rates.
+We had to change something if we wanted an architecture set up for the future,” said Henrik.
+HABA FAMILYGROUP’s goals didn’t stop there though — the company wanted to increase conversion rates, average order value, repurchase rates and customer satisfaction while decreasing bounce rates.
 Such ambition demanded more expertise than HABA FAMILYGROUP had in-house — the company was happy to make the project a family affair.

 To build the right platform and optimize it fully, HABA FAMILYGROUP recruited Portaltech Reply as an implementation partner.
 Portaltech Reply specialized in ideating and implementing headless commerce and cloud-based commerce architectures with Contentful, SAP Commerce, Spartacus, Dynamic Yield and Algolia.
 With this partner, HABA FAMILYGROUP could break ground on their project immediately— it didn’t have to go through a strenuous hiring process to find platform strategists or train developers on the newly selected technology.